 But things are not always as they seem.
 Despite all of their past success, Elting and Shaw have been stuck in a personal battle that began shortly after the company was founded in their college dorm room in 1992.
 The story reads like a fictional soap opera: from hacked emails to violent personal threats that have been volleyed back and forth over the years, the founders have failed to see the bigger picture of their rash actions.

 Twenty years after its humble beginnings, TransPerfect is now one of the world’s largest privately held providers of language and technology solutions.
 In fact, it announced its best year yet in 2015 when the company topped the half-billion-mark for the first time.
 Despite the favorable position this placed the company in, Elting and Shawe rejected each others’ bids to take full control of the firm.
 With little choice left, the judge therefore ruled to empower an administrator to sell TransPerfect to a third party.

 Since July 2016, the translation industry, media, clients, and employees have been kept in suspense over the fate of TransPerfect.
 Yet, the future still remains undetermined following the legal battle that drags on.
 Logically, this situation could have been avoided with the sale of 50% of the co-owners.
 However, with both founders being locked in an impasse, the fate of the company was left to the legal system in Delaware, the state where it was founded.
-And the Delaware court system works in mysterious ways.
+And the.

 The new owner of TransPerfect will obviously be whoever wins the highest bid.
 However, there is much more beneath the surface to this possibility.
 The greatest, and very real, fear is that a competitor will take it over at a very low price, swallow all the customers, and delocalize to where labor is cheaper.
 This decision is what could put the 400 Barcelona-based employees at greatest risk.